 The Office of Multicultural Affairs (OMA) is committed to building an inclusive campus that promotes acceptance and appreciation of the diversity, background, and perspective of each individual.
 Through our signature Professionals of Color Lecture Series, cultural heritage celebrations, and social justice programs, OMA enhances student learning and development by fostering an appreciation for the history, tradition, and culture of different ethnic groups and empowering students to be active and engaged learners.

 OMA also provides retention programs that engage all students, while also intentionally advocating for students from historically underrepresented communities.
 These programs assist students in achieving personal and academic success by promoting a smooth transition from high school to college, creating a sense of belonging, and connecting students to resources and mentors.
 High-impact learning outcomes are integrated into programs' activities to offer an array of opportunities for students to develop lifelong skills that will benefit their lives and careers after college.

 The Office of Multicultural Affairs is supported by the Division of Inclusion and Equity and offers a welcoming environment with a gathering space at 1240 Kirkhof Center.
-Contact us by phone at (616) 331-2177, visit our website at www.gvsu.edu/oma, or email us at email@example.com.
+Contact us by phone at (616) 331-2177, visit our website at gvsu.edu/oma, or email us at email@example.com.

-The Pathways to College office provides critically important precollege programming and outreach to prepare and inspire students from underrepresented backgrounds to attend Grand Valley.
+The K-12 Pathways office provides critically important precollege programming and outreach to prepare and inspire students from underrepresented backgrounds to attend Grand Valley.
 Through specific work with middle school and high school students, the office works to bring real assistance to underrepresented students by fostering college-going readiness through the development of knowledge, inspiration, and skills.